 Total Loss – Is My Car an Insurance Write Off?

 If you make an insurance claim following an accident, the insurance company may decide to write the car off completely.
-This means your vehicle is a total loss.
+This means your vehicle is considered a “total loss”.
 However, that doesn’t necessarily mean that the vehicle is irreparable.
-In fact, insurance companies can write off a car, even if it has only minor damage.
+In fact, insurance companies can, and do, write off cars and vans with only minor damage.

 What is Total Loss?